MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.

-1. Select the guide that you want to assign.
-You can select multiple guides.

-1. Select **Assign**.
+1. Select one or more guides, and then at the top of the screen, select **Assign**.

    :::image type="content" source="media/guides-assign.PNG" alt-text="Screenshot of a guide with the Assign command highlighted.":::